 The primary focus to improve the wellness of individuals with pneumonia is to make sure they take their antibiotics and that early signs of decline are addressed promptly.
 BrightStar Care professional care team members are specially trained to look for and communicate key changes in symptoms to stay ahead of any potentially dangerous changes in an individual’s condition.
 Learn more about the BrightStar Care approach to Pneumonia Care.

-5 Ways to Prevent Pneumonia in Seniors
+5 Ways to Help Prevent Pneumonia in the Elderly

 Pneumonia can originate from bacteria, viruses, or other causes, but regardless of the cause of infection, it is one of the most common ailments in older adults.
 In fact, those over 65 are more susceptible to pneumonia, and this is due to a variety of reasons, including changes in lung capacity that occur with age, increased exposure to disease in community settings, and the presence of predisposing conditions like cardiopulmonary disease or diabetes.

 1. Know the Symptoms of Pneumonia in the Elderly

 There are challenges to the diagnosis of pneumonia in seniors because they may not suffer the classic symptoms like fever, chills and cough, according to the Infectious Disease Clinics of North America.
 Keep an eye out for non respiratory symptoms like weakness, confusion, delirium, or dizziness, or other, more vague symptoms—especially in those with dementia or Alzheimer’s disease, which can impair the accurate reporting of pneumonia symptoms.
 Also, it may be more difficult to notice pneumonia symptoms in seniors with preexisting conditions, so be alert to any changes in your loved one’s health, and see a doctor if any unusual symptoms occur.

 2. Practice Good Hygiene Habits